Observational Evidence for Primordial Black Holes: A Positivist Perspective

 Eventually, if the PBH clusters are initially very compact and dense, they will completely evaporate through dynamical heating.
-This happens within the {\it evaporation time}, given approximately by \be t_{\rm ev} \sim 100\;t_{\rm rel} \, . \\[5mm] \notag \ee As a result, for a given cluster mass $M_{\crm} $, one can deduce a minimal radius $r_{\crm}$ from the requirement that the cluster has not totally evaporated.
-The time scales $t_{\rm rel},\,t_{\rm dyn},\,t_{\rm ev}$ have the same dependence on $M_{\crm}$, $\fPBH$ and $m$ but with different numerical factors.
+This happens within the evaporation time, given approximately by $t_{\rm ev} \sim 100\.t_{\rm rel}$.
+As a result, for a given cluster mass $M_{\rm c,}$ one can deduce a minimum radius $r_{\crm}$ from the requirement that the cluster has not totally evaporated.
+The time scales $t_{\rm rel}$, $t_{\rm dyn}$, $t_{\rm ev}$ have the same dependence on $M_{\crm}$, $f_{\rm PBH}$ and $m$ but with different numerical factors.
 They have sometimes been confused.
 For example, in the context of the microlensing limits, the evaporation time was considered in Ref.~\cite{Petac:2022rio} in order to find the minimum cluster mass, whereas the dynamical heating time should have been used.
-Another point that has often been overlooked is that the initial size of the PBH clusters that can be large enough for the heating over the age of the Universe to be inefficient.
+Another point that has often been overlooked is that the initial size of the PBH clusters can be large enough for heating over the age of the Universe to be inefficient.